Show or Hide an Entire Column on Cell click in Excel using VBA Macro

 Hide or unhide an entire column on cell click in Excel using VBA

-Create an Excel file and save the file as a macro (.xlsm format).
+• First, create an Excel file and save the file as a macro (.xlsm format).
 Add two columns in Sheet1.
-Right click Sheet1 and choose View Code option.
+Right click Sheet1 and choose the View Code option.
 This will open the VBA editor.
 Copy and paste the below code in your editor.

 Option Explicit